Krishna Institute of Medical Sciences (hospital group)

-The Krishna Institute of Medical Sciences (KIMS) is an Indian hospital chain based in Telangana.
+The Krishna Institute of Medical Sciences (KIMS Group of Hospitals) is an Indian multi-speciality hospital chain.
 It was founded by Dr. Bhaskar Rao Bollineni in 2000 in the city of Nellore.
-Currently, the KIMS Group operates 12 hospitals across the states of Andhra Pradesh, Telangana and Maharashtra.
-The KIMS Hospital Group is certified by NABH and NABL.
+Currently, the KIMS Group of Hospitals operates 25 hospitals across the states of Telangana, Andhra Pradesh, Maharashtra, Kerala, and Karnataka.
+The KIMS Group of Hospitals is certified by NABH and NABL.
 It is listed on BSE and the NSE.